• 2020 •

 Continue my streak from last year and spend time in God’s Word every single day.

-1. New York Public Library and lots more of Central Park on our NYC trip
+1. New York Public Library, new Broadway shows, and lots more of Central Park on our NYC trip

 1. Completed the Operation Underground Railroad Signs of Trafficking course online